microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Opening index.js_

-1. Click the **Debug** button in the ribbon on the left.
+1. Click the **Debug** button in the View Bar.
 Then click the **Remove All Breakpoints** icon to clear the breakpoints you added earlier.

     ![Removing all breakpoints](Images/vs-remove-breakpoint.png)